-Breast Cancer: Breast Reconstruction After Breast Surgery
+Breast Cancer: Surgery

 Surgery to remove as much of the cancer as possible is the main treatment for breast cancer.
 Today, women have many surgical choices.

-To keep track of your breast health, you should get a yearly clinical exam and mammograms as directed by your healthcare provider.
+To keep track of your breast health, you should get a yearly clinical exam and mammograms as advised by your doctor.

-The 2 most common types of benign breast lumps are cysts and fibroadenomas.
+The two most common types of benign breast lumps are cysts and fibroadenomas.
 A cyst is a fluid-filled sac that develops in the breast tissue.
 Fibroadenomas are solid, smooth, firm, benign lumps that are most commonly found in women in their late teens and early 20s.

 Whenever the normal drainage pattern in the lymph nodes is disturbed or damaged – often during surgery to remove the lymph nodes – the arm may swell.
 This swelling, caused by too much fluid, is called lymphedema.